mariusjt/NetMonitor/README.md

 Worked towards functionally rather than uptime/bugs

 ## How to use
-To use our project run the Main within the project in terminal for MacOSX and run it within command promt on any windows version allowing JDK 11.
+To use our project run the Main within the project in terminal for Mac OS X and run it within command prompt on any windows version allowing JDK 11.

  ## Contribute
  ##### Getting started: